francescoBianchi7/VideoGame/Google_tests/lib/googletest/docs/AdvancedGuide.md

 | `ASSERT_NO_FATAL_FAILURE(`_statement_`);` | `EXPECT_NO_FATAL_FAILURE(`_statement_`);` | _statement_ doesn't generate any new fatal failures in the current thread. |

-Only failures in the thread that executes the assertion are checked to determine the result of this type of assertions.
+Only failures in the thread that executes the assertion are checked to determine the result of this Enemytype of assertions.
 If _statement_ creates new threads, failures in these threads are ignored.

 Examples: